LJMedPhys/Style_Transfer_HiP-CT/README.md

 ## Overview

 This repository contains code and resources for performing style transfer between Hierachical Phase Contrast Tomography (HiP-CT) and Clinical CT images.
 The approach leverages CycleGANs for unpaired image-to-image translation, along with preprocessing routines to prepare the datasets.
+This model was trained and developed to work on Lung Datasets

 ## Features